Shuffle/Shuffle/.github/install-guide.md

 https://shuffler.io/docs/configuration

 ### After installation
-1. After installation, go to http://localhost:3001/adminsetup (or your servername)
+1. After installation, go to http://localhost:3001/adminsetup (or your servername - https is on port 3443)

 2. Now set up your admin account (username & password).
 Shuffle doesn't have a default username and password.
 3. Check out https://shuffler.io/docs/configuration as it has a lot of useful information to get started